Emotional Support Animal (ESA): Complete Expert’s Guide

-Earlier, the DOT(Department of Transportation) obliged airlines to allow emotional support animals on the planes and restricted them from demanding extra pet fees for Emotional Support Animals flying under ACAA(Air Carrier Access Act).
+Earlier, the DOT(Department of Transportation) obliged airlines to allow emotional support animals on the planes and restricted them from demanding extra pet fees for flying under ACAA(Air Carrier Access Act).

-However, in 2021, ACAA withdrew all the protection it used to offer to emotional support animals.
+However, ACAA withdrew all the protection it used to offer in 2021.
 For that very reason, DOT has given a green flag to airlines, and now, it’s up to them if they want to allow ESA flying or charge them like a normal pet.

-Click here to check emotional support animal airlines that still allow ESA flying.
+Click here to check airlines that still allow ESA flying.